The Vancouver Chilly Chase is an event featuring 5 km, 10 km, 15 km and half marathon running races. It’s part of the Try Events series of runs.

 To learn more about the runs starting in Olympic Village in January, visit the Try Events website.

-Other events in the Try Events series include the Fort Langley Historic Half in February and the Hot Chocolate Run and Shamrock’n Race in March.
+Other events in the Try Events series include the Fort Langley Historic Half in February and the Vancouver Chocolate Run and Shamrock’n Race in March.
 In October there is the Rubber Ducky Race and in November both the Boundary Bay Marathon and Vancouver Historic Half Marathon take place.

 Other articles that might be of interest include the following: